 Toys To Help With Tummy Time

-You can use some favourite tummy time toys to distract your little one during her play.
+You can use some favourite tummy time toys to distract your little one during their play.

-• Use simple rattles and high contrast toys to catch her gaze and encourage her to lift her head.
+• Use simple rattles and high contrast toys to catch their gaze and encourage their to lift their head.
 We would specifically recommend a variety of items from our Baby Sensory range, specifically our Award-Winning Sensory Flashcards with use of our Flashcard Sleeve and or our Sensory Activity Book too.

 We would love to know your thoughts on tummy time play & development and whether you have any tips for tummy time?
 Leave us a comment below!